ElNaga/Propeller/README.md

 http::/localhost/api/images
 ```

 Proxy is utilised to transfer requests.
-Since this is not running dockerised, the ports for the services are also EXPOSED.
+Since this is not running dockerised, the ports for the individual services are also EXPOSED.
 Make sure you don't have anything running on ports:
 ```
 80 | 10000 | 10001 | 10002 | 10003
 ```